zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/09-sinhala-google.md

 said.
 Lord, the Great Katyayana, the Blessed One, the Eightfold Path In the Magandiya question of type,

-“Leaving Munithema's abode (Aniketha Sareeva) is homeless in the village What is not joined is emptied of lusts as non-presentations.
+"Leaving Munithema's abode (Aniketha Sareeva) is homeless in the village What is not joined is emptied of lusts as non-presentations.
 How can you quarrel with people? "